lriazuelo/c2tam/README.md

 If you use this software in your reasearch, please cite the following journal paper:

-L. RiazueloCorresponding, Javier Civera, J.M.M.
-Montiel *C2TAM: A Cloud framework for cooperative tracking and mapping*.
+L. Riazuelo, Javier Civera, J.M.M.
+Montiel
+*C2TAM: A Cloud framework for cooperative tracking and mapping*.
 Robotics and Autonomous Systems, Volume 62, Issue 4, Pages 401–413, April 2014

 More info
 -----------------------------------